 Things You’ll See on Your Cruise

-Regardless of the time of your cruise, you will complete a loop on the Seine over the course of your meal.
+Regardless of the time of your Seine River cruise, you will complete a loop on the Seine over the course of your meal.
 You will pass by famous Parisian landmarks like Notre Dame, the Eiffel Tower, and the Louvre.
 You’ll cruise under bridges of the Seine, including the stunning Alexandre III that boasts opulent designs and busts.
 Depending on which cruise you choose and the time of year you take it, you may see the buildings and city lit up, twinkling against the nighttime Parisian sky, or even a spectacular sunset.
-ParisByBoat is an app available for download which will guide you through the sites you are seeing throughout your tour.

 Your meal will be served as you watch the scenery.
-Each cruise offers a set menu of four courses.
-A starter, a main, a cheese plate, and a dessert.
+Each Seine River cruise offers a set menu of three courses.
+A starter, a main, and a dessert.
 The main course is a choice of fish, chicken, or beef.
-La Marina does offer a specific vegetarian menu, but options on it are limited.
+Bateaux Parisiens does offer a specific vegetarian menu, but options on it are limited.
 It does not have a vegan choice.
 Extras of birthday cake or wine can be added on to your cruise price and enjoyed with your meal.
 There is also a champagne option, but this is available only on the two dinner cruises.

 More Information About the Cruise